 Test run your VPN connection

 Hurray!
 You are almost done.
-It’s time to make sure you are properly connected to the VPN.
+It’s time to test the VPN connection and make sure you are properly connected to the VPN.

 The quick test consists of the followings: